Shakeel-Ilyas/Task-Management-System/README.md

 # Project Name "task-management-system"

 It is a practice project built with Angular, TypeScript, and HTML/CSS.
 It is a secure task management application which features Firebase as a backend for authentication and database operations.
 Users must be logged in to perform CRUD operations (create, read, update, delete) on tasks.
-A signup option is integrated for new accounts.
+A signup option is integrated for new accounts.sss

 # TaskManagementSystem